Call now in confidence immediate help & advice 24/7

 For this reason suitability for home-based detox will be assessed from person to person based on your specific situation.
 [29]

-It is possible to have a detox without attending or staying in rehab afterwards, however this is not recommended.
+It is possible to have a detox without attending or staying in drug and alcohol rehab afterwards, however this is not recommended.

 Whilst this may be suitable for some people, detox-only treatment is not usually suggested as it only deals with one part of addiction – the physical component.